KingLouie1994/react-music-player/README.md

-# What is this project about

-This music player was created as part of a creative React course on the Internet.
+# This is a music player created as part of a creative React course on the Internet.
 Only copyright-free music was used.

 # Getting Started with Create React App